 Overview of Stress Management at Workplace

 The world has become very fast-paced on today’s date.
 Everything must be done fast.
 This has made life very stressful, both on the personal and professional front.
-On the personal front, one has to manage his/her family and relationships and on the professional front, one must manage work, staff, and clients.
+On the personal front, one has to manage his/her family and relationships, and on the professional front, one must manage work, staff, and clients.
 Hence, striking a work-life balance has become very difficult.
 This leads to immense stress in an individual and affects his/her health.
 Stress is a state of emotional or physical conflict.
-It arises from any instance or incident that makes you feel not just frustrated and angry but also leads to developing anxiety.
+It arises from any instance or incident that makes you feel frustrated and angry and leads to developing anxiety.

 Different Ways to Handle Stress at Work

-- Avoid Altercations at Work: Any kind of conflict affects the physical and mental health of an individual and moreover, conflict among co-workers is obvious and unavoidable, it’s a good idea to avoid conflict at work as much as possible.
+- Avoid Altercations at Work: Any kind of conflict affects an individual’s physical and mental health, and moreover, conflict among co-workers is obvious and unavoidable; it’s a good idea to avoid conflict at work as much as possible.
 One can ensure simple things like no gossiping, don’t express your personal opinions on sensitive subjects like politics and religion in public, try and avoid getting involved in a tempting and luring office humor.
 Try to avoid people with whom you cannot connect.
 If still, you get into any conflict, then handle the situation sensibly.